D0rDa4aN919/Py-JSON-Dropper/README.md

 <h3>Usage</h3>

-To using this tool, it will require from the malware to be writen in Bash, Power-Shell, Java or Python.
+To use this tool, will require the malware to be written in Bash, Power-Shell, Java, or Python.

 - Run the creator.py script to create the JSON file:
   ```shell